ultral/ultral.github.io/it/aac-en.md

 To evolute, or not to evolute: that is the question.

 * **Serious** problem, **trivial** automation - **do it**.
 Instead of the script for granting permissions, you can configure LDAP integration.
 Instruction -> Script -> LDAP.
 * **Trivial** problem, **trivial** automation - *make sense*.
-In long term, it makes sense, maybe you will reuse your scripts somehow.
+In long term, it makes sense.
+Maybe, you will reuse your scripts somehow.
 The key thing is that your knowledge is stored and should not reinvent the wheel.
 This foundation can be used for creating _* as Service_ in future. i.e. I have private GitHub repo and store my scripts there.
 * **Trivial** problem, **serious** automation - *think*.
 For someone, it might be important to easily update *email footer*. i.e. There is a project for generating legal footers for emails & integrating it with MS exchange.
 Also, I've heard about the  immense outsource company.
 The company has a web portal.
 Each employee can get his email footer.
 * **Serious** problem, **serious** automation - *make sense*.
 If our agreements are presented as code then will be able to refactor it in case of *apocalypse*.